 I would suggest certain things, particularly to pioneers.
 Travelling teachers, as their stay is brief, may not find them applicable to themselves.

-If an individual has a weak stomach and is prone to getting digestive and intestinal upsets, he should not go to those countries whose foods contain a great deal of chili, peppers and spices, such as Pakistan, India, Sri Lanka, Indonesia, Mexico and so on.
+If an individual has a weak stomach and is prone to getting digestive and intestinal upsets, he should not go to those countries whose foods contain a great deal of chilli, peppers and spices, such as Pakistan, India, Sri Lanka, Indonesia, Mexico and so on.
 He may think he can avoid eating them, but it is impossible to do so unless he has a home of his own or eats in first class, expensive restaurants for tourists in the main cities.
 As this is a very confining and expensive way of living, it is much better for a person to recognize his limitations before he gets involved in a way of pioneering that he cannot maintain.
 A great deal of the time he will find almost no food that does not contain these spices.
 I remember a personal experience in India: I got quite ill travelling, had a high fever and was obliged to stop and go to bed in a Dak bungalow in a small town; with great difficulty a chicken was procured and given to the cook with strict instructions to boil it with a little rice and salt and nothing else, no curry or spices at all; as I was very weak and this was my first “meal” I looked forward to it very much; it was full of black pepper corns!
 When the cook was scolded and reminded of his instructions by the dear Bahá’í who was taking care of me he lamented, “But I didn’t put anything in it—only pepper!”
-Although I love hot curries and can eat chilis raw, that day I could not touch the broth.
+Although I love hot curries and can eat chillis raw, that day I could not touch the broth.
 Of course the exception to this

 general advice is the person whose heart has such a love and longing for a place not really suitable for his health that he will either learn to endure or partly overcome his difficulties.